cmdrkotori/qemu-scripts/README.md

 First initialize your system.
 This mostly makes your system capable of passing through your second video card, and gathers some information about your system.
 This init script should work on Arch, Fedora, and Ubuntu.
+(It needs superuser permissions to write to system config files.)

->./init.py
+>sudo ./init.py

 >reboot